andersbc/andersbc.github.io/_posts/2014-3-3-Hello-World.md

 ```
 {: .codepen-able}

-This enables you to reference the module later, which is neccesary if you want to use it in an OOP-like syntax (e.g. ```myModule.someMethod()```), or you need to expand it or add sub modules later in your code.
+This enables you to reference the module in other prices of code, which is neccesary if you want to use it in an OOP-like syntax (e.g. ```myModule.someMethod()```), or you need to augment it or add sub modules other places in your code (more on that later).

-A use case for NOT assigning the module to a variable would be if you just want the module to run immediately on page load and do a bunch of stuff to the DOM, adding event listeners, functionality, etc. without interacting with other pieces of code.
+A use case for NOT assigning the module to a variable would be if you just want the module to run immediately on page load and do a bunch of stuff to the DOM, e.g. adding event listeners, functionality, etc. and don't need other pieces of code to have a handle on the module itself.

-In this way a user can just reference the js file and be done, while you get the benefit that the modules internal functions and properties are kept out of global scope.
+In this way a user can just reference the js file and be done, while you maintain the benefit of a self contained package, whith the internal functions and properties kept out of global scope.

-However, you will still be able to return something from the module to the global scope, so that other pieces of code can get a handle to something inide the module and intercat with it (it just doesn't hinge on a module name):
+Either way you can return something from the module into the global scope (it just doesn't hinge on a module name):

+## Returning something from the module

 ```js
 (function () {